Home breadcrumb back arrow Back to All Blog

 This is not a story about a disorganized county.
 This is how most state and local government agencies operate.

 The pressure is only increasing.
-The GAO reported in 2024 that the government-wide FOIA request backlog surpassed 200,000 for the first time.
+The GAO reported in the negotiated amount that the government-wide FOIA request backlog surpassed 200,000 for the first time.
 Complex requests more than doubled over the previous decade, while the proportion processed on time decreased.

 At the state and local level, the deadlines are tighter.
 Every state has its own open records law: FOIA, Sunshine Law, Right to Know, Open Records Act.
 The names differ.
 The obligation doesn’t.